David Lubin: Biography

 While in Sacramento, he bought a fruit ranch near Sacramento and land for raising wheat.
 His knowledge of agriculture assisted him when he helped found the California Fruit Growers' Union.
 He then helped settle Eastern European Jewish refugees who worked on various farms in the area and, in 1891, he became the director of the International Society for the Colonization of Russian Jews.
 He then began to campaign for subsidies and protection for farmers, initially in California but eventually on an international scale.

 In his new vocation of farmer, there came to him the idea of an international agricultural congress, whereby one side of the globe might learn what the other side was producing and how and at what cost.
 He began collecting statistics on the subject, studied plant life and domestic animals and made investigations into their diseases and sought remedies.
 His son, Simon, helped him develop a proposal for an international chamber of agriculture.
 In 1896, David Lubin moved to Europe to implement the proposal.
+Around the same time, Weinstock, Lubin & Co. became known as Weinstock's, a department store chain which ceased operations in 1995.

 In Italy, in 1904, King Victor Emmanuel III saw the need for such an institution and gave it his ardent support, giving a building for the congress and an annual income of $60,000.
 In May 1905, the International Institute of Agriculture (the IIA) opened in Rome.
 The Institute's goals were to help farmers share knowledge, produce systematically, establish a cooperative system of rural credit, and have control over the marketing of their products.
 At the first gathering 40 nations were represented.
 In 1906, Lubin was appointed the permanent U.S. delegate to the IIA.
 In 1913 on the occasion of the meeting of the congress in Rome Mr. Lubin received a silver cup as a token of appreciation of his efforts in originating the organization.
 By 1919, 53 nations were represented at the IIA gatherings.